Detailed instructions for exhibitors as well as judging criteria.

 The exhibit should testify to the careful design and execution of the research and present clear results that are well interpreted.
 It must include:

-- short title of the exhibit
+- title of the research poster

 - student's name (or names, if more than one student is presenting the exhibit)